roman-che/apexsyetems-test/README.md

 ### [Jenkins](https://jenkins.autotests.cloud/job/09-roman-che-apexsystems-test)

-To the running the tests in Jenkins, [the parameters described above](#running-tests-in-parametrized-build) are required.
+To run the tests in Jenkins, [the parameters described above](#running-tests-in-parametrized-build) are required.

 With the required parameters set in the "Build with parameters" section, the build will run after clicking the "Build" button.